Alicia-Cunningham/Two-Bit-Full-Adder/docs/info.md

 ## How to test

-Cycle all of the input bits, and verify that it adds them correctly.
+Cycle all of the input bits, and verify that it adds them.

 ## External hardware

 None